TaceoLabs/noir-GMiMC/README.md

 ## Examples

-**Note:** Our API uses an expanded form to call the GMiMC block-cipher, similar to the Poseidon API from the Noir standard library.
-We use this approach so that we can use precomputed round constants (see [Tools Section](##Tools)) instead of computing it on the fly.
+**Note:** Our API uses an expanded form to call the GMiMC block cipher, similar to the Poseidon API from the Noir standard library.
+We use this approach so that we can use precomputed round constants (see Sage Section below) instead of computing them on the fly.
 To encrypt two `Field` elements write:

 ```Rust